Chetan-Hebbar/finch-demo/README.md

 # finch-demo
-Simple local web-app using the Finch API
+Simple local web-app using the Finch API.

+Steps:
+1. run